pbsmyth/command-line/lessons.md

 For our workshops, we will be using [Visual Studio Code](https://code.visualstudio.com/).
 Not only is Visual Studio Code free and open source, but it is also consistent across macOS, Windows, and Linux systems.

-You will have downloaded VS Code according to the [instructions](https://github.com/DHRI-Curriculum/install/blob/v2.0/guides/visual-studio-code.md) on the installations page.
+You will have downloaded Visual Studio Code according to the [instructions](https://github.com/DHRI-Curriculum/install/blob/v2.0/guides/visual-studio-code.md) on the installations page.
 We won't be using the editor a lot in this tutorial, so don't worry about getting to know the editor now.
-In later workshops we will discuss syntax highlighting and version control, which Visual Studio Code supports.
+In other workshops we will discuss syntax highlighting and version control, which Visual Studio Code supports.
 For now we will get back to working in the command line itself.

 ## Evaluation